Brandon-Rozek/website/content/blog/2015-09-14-animatable-box-model.md

   - 'a:1:{s:6:"author";a:0:{}}'
 tags: ["Web", "CSS"]
 ---
 This post is part 2 of an animation series I am doing; you can read part 1 [here](https://brandonrozek.com/2015/05/animatable-border/).
-In this post, we&#8217;ll look at the different parts of the box model (margin, padding, height, and width) and see how they can be animated.
+In this post, we'll look at the different parts of the box model (margin, padding, height, and width) and see how they can be animated.

 <!--more-->